Sunday, October 09, 2011

 And here is the finished piece.
 Though you may not notice that the background is more blue from the initial blue wash, it serves the purpose of allowing the colors in the foreground to pop forward giving the painting depth.

 I hope you enjoyed this little demonstration.
-"Chrysanthemums at the Farm Stand" is sold, but you can check my Etsy shop for more Autumn paintings.
+"Chrysanthemums at the Farm Stand" is sold, but you can contact me to have one made just for you.
 Have a lovely day!

 I'm happy to take custom orders!
 Contact me for a custom painting or to have a print made of a painting you like.